Nils Stockmann, M.A.

 - Member of the Governing Board, Institute of Political Science, University of Münster (Representative for the Academic Staff)

-- Deputly Speaker, Early Career Group of the German Political Science Association's (DVPW) International Relations Section, since 2020
+- Deputy Speaker, Early Career Group of the German Political Science Association's (DVPW) International Relations Section, since 2020

 - Associated Fellow of the Center of Interdisclipinary Sustainability Research (ZIN), University of Münster, since 2018

-- Member of the European International Studies Association (EISA)
+- Member of the European International Studies Association (EISA), International Studies Association (ISA), German Political Science Association (DVPW)

 - Service on Different Commitees/Working Groups on Faculty & Department Level, University of Münster